-In December, 1987 a convoy of police vehicles arrived at the remote mountain home of Daniel Dalai and ransacked the 3 buildings there while Daniel and his daughter were away.
-They were looking for evidence to arrest Daniel and left with many boxes of personal papers, photographs, guns, ammo and a passport showing extensive world travel.
+In December, 1987 a convoy of police vehicles arrived at the remote mountain home of Daniel Dalai and ransacked the 3 buildings there while Daniel was away.
+They were looking for evidence to arrest Daniel after he had printed a newspaper for the alternative communities and left with an ammo box of personal papers, and a passport showing extensive world travel.

-Hand-painted Russian icons, Early Koran manuscript pages, embroidered nomadic wedding gowns, orders and decorations, swords and 19th century military accoutrements were thrown out of their storage boxes onto the floor.
-One air-tight large ammo box contained rare medieval hand-written manuscript pages, early illustrated 16th and 17th century leather-bound books and a collection of manuscripts in the finest handwriting of the 18th century, to be used in teaching caligraphy, all lost that day.
+An old hand-painted Russian icon, Early Koran manuscript pages, embroidered Central Asian nomadic gowns, orders and decorations, swords and 19th century military accoutrements were thrown out of their storage boxes onto the floor.
+One air-tight large ammo box contained rare medieval manuscript pages, early illustrated 16th and 17th century leather-bound books and a collection of manuscripts in the finest handwriting of the 18th century, to be used in teaching calligraphy, all lost that day.
 Another sealed ammo box contained original school books, manuals, awards, magazines, and documents from the third Reich collected in the ten years Daniel lived in Germany.
 A large silver-colored steel lock-chest made for the sea voyages between Victorian England and India that Daniel bought in Afghanistan held a collection of exceptionally beautiful daggers and swords from the 16th to 19th centuries, including a Damascus steel carved dagger reworked from a royal Mogul sword of the Akbar era.

-The largest metal lock-box was as big as a dinner table and held a Central Asian nomad rug and the American Indian collection, art displaying exceptional motives and designs used by American Indians.
-Daniel practiced gold and silversmithing, and all his tools and hand carved steel dies were lost that day.
-He lost a full 25 lbs. of sterling silver pre-1920 English coins, collected durring his three years in England (valued today, 2012, around 14 thousand dollars), as well asfine-gold sheets, planchets and trial strikes from his dies irreplaceable today.
+The largest metal lock-box was as big as a dinner table and held a Central Asian nomad rug and the American Indian collection, art displaying exceptional motives and designs made by American Indians.
+Daniel practiced gold and silver-smithing, and all his tools and hand carved steel dies were lost that day.
+He lost a full 25 lbs. bag of sterling silver pre-1920 English coins, collected during his three years in England (valued today, 2012, around 14 thousand dollars), as well as fine-gold sheets, trial strikes from his dies irreplaceable today.
 Danielís entire wealth was in his collection.
 He had no bank accounts, stocks or other funds.
-He was a believer in physical gold and silver, and was planning his retirement and childrenís education on this collection.
-He dreamed of creating a community before retiring, using the remarkable beauty and historicity these treasures.
+He was a believer in physical gold and silver.
+He dreamed of creating a community before retiring, using the remarkable beauty and historicity these treasures as foundation.

 But the highest valued of what was lost in the robbery were the COINS: